 The biological naming stuff:

-Let us start by setting things straight that that hemp is a member of the cannabis genus of plants which is more than just marijuana or pot.
-Incidentally, the hemp and marijuana plants are also of the same plant species under the genus cannabis called cannabis Sativa.
+Let us start by setting things straight that hemp is a member of the cannabis genus of plants, which is more than just marijuana or pot.
+The hemp and marijuana plants are also of the same plant species under the genus cannabis called cannabis Sativa.
 Now it’s easy to see why the line between these two plants is so blurry.
-But the key to understanding why these crops are so different is considering the three main cultivars of the species which mean the breeds that are existent and bred artificially for various purposes.
-These include industrial hemp, varieties grown for seeds and active cannabinoids cultivars grown for their medicinal value and recreational pot.
+But the key to understanding why these crops are so different is considering the three main cultivars of the species, which mean the existent breeds and bred artificially for various purposes.
+These include industrial hemp, varieties grown for seeds, and active cannabinoids cultivars are grown for their medicinal value and recreational pot.

 Click here to educate yourself on the differences between Sativa vs. Indica